Kevin Plank: Plank Industries

 Beginning in 2013, Plank's real estate firm, Sagamore Development, was leading a $5.5-billion mixed-use development project in Baltimore's Port Covington area.
 The company had acquired approximately 235 acres in the area and planned to build a mix of offices, residential areas, retail space, parks, boat launches and more.

 Plank also founded the whiskey distillery Sagamore Spirit in 2013.
 He was initially approached about creating a vineyard, but being a whiskey enthusiast he asked his business partner to research whiskey.
 The limestone aquifer on Plank's farm produced water fit to distill whiskey, so Plank and business partner Bill McDermond founded Sagamore Spirit to restore Maryland's whiskey distilling tradition.
 Its first bottles were sold at stores in 2016.

 Plank renovated the former Recreation Pier building in Fells Point, Baltimore.
-The building was originally built in 1914 to store port cargo and later served as a community center and studio for the television series Homicide: Life on the Street; it closed in 1999.
+The building was originally built in 1914 to store port cargo and later was a community center and studio for the television series Homicide: Life on the Street; it closed in 1999.
 Following Plank's renovation, the building reopened as the Sagamore Pendry Hotel.

 Plank Industries also bought and revamped the water taxi in Inner Harbor.

 Philanthropy

 Baltimore

 Plank donated $1 million through The Cupid Foundation to the Baltimore-based CollegeBound in 2016.
 The next year, his charitable arm funded 40 summer jobs for Cherry Hill, Baltimore, public school students in the maritime transport industry.

 Plank is also active within the Baltimore and Washington, D.C., communities, as a member of the Greater Baltimore Committee and Greater Washington Partnership.
-He is also a member of the Board of Trustees for Living Classrooms, a Baltimore-Washington based non-profit organization dedicated to the hands-on education of young people using urban, natural and maritime environments as “living classrooms".
+He is also a member of the board of trustees for Living Classrooms, a Baltimore-Washington based non-profit organization dedicated to the hands-on education of young people using urban, natural and maritime environments as “living classrooms".
 Through his Cupid Foundation, Plank donated $5 million to help create the UA House at Fayette, an East Baltimore community center run by Living Classrooms.

 Entrepreneurship

 Plank has been a long-time supporter of the University of Maryland's Robert H. Smith School of Business and Dingman Center for Entrepreneurship.
-In addition to sitting on the University's Board of Trustees, he played an integral role in the development of an endowment fund that the Dingman Center uses to invest in viable startup businesses.
+In addition to sitting on the university's board of trustees, he played an integral role in the development of an endowment fund that the Dingman Center uses to invest in viable startup businesses.
 He is also responsible for the development of the Cupid's Cup business competition.
-The competition got its name from his “Cupid's Valentine” rose business he began while attending the University.
+The competition got its name from his “Cupid's Valentine” rose business he began while attending the university.